reillypascal/reillypascal/README.md

 ### About
-- I compose with Max/MSP
+- I compose glitchy, experimental electronic music with Max/MSP
 - I develop audio plugins with C++ & JUCE
-- I do web development
+- I do web development, with a specific interest in [IndieWeb](https://indieweb.org/) principles
 - Reach me at my [website](https://reillyspitzfaden.com/) or [Mastodon](https://hachyderm.io/@reillypascal), or at reillypascal@gmail.com
 <!--
 ### Skills